Your friend Allen has to be thrilled that the calendar has flipped to 2021.

 The massive increase in demand has grabbed the attention of major technology platforms.
 Companies like Google exist to serve the most desired piece of content in a timely and relevant fashion which is exactly why we saw Google make significant changes to their algorithm last May so that it now prefers websites that host podcasts over those who offer traditional content results.

-This kind of infrastructure change is massive for businesses who rely on the internet broadly or Google more specifically for any amount of traffic or customer acquisition.
+This kind of infrastructure and environmental change is massive for businesses who rely on the internet broadly or Google more specifically for any amount of traffic or customer acquisition.

 Commoditization of Podcasts